ivars-melecis/laravel-mix-spritesheet/README.md

 4. Automated system
 5. Allows colour modifications case by case or on hover ( hardcoding svg would make it more difficult )
 6. Separation of concerns ( SVG spritesheet is kept separate from main page HTML )
-7. Unlikely to crash with caching plugins as icons are not modified ( w3 total caches as an example )
+7. Unlikely to crash with caching plugins as icons are not modified ( w3 total cache as an example )
 8. System will render svg even if javascript is disabled ( for systems that currently use JS to modify icons )
 9. Reduces amount or requests ( 2 requests for all mono and coloured icons )